 A Corgi will bark at anything and everything.
 This can mean the slightest sound from outside, the door bell, sounds from the TV or if they’re just bored.

-Herding dogs naturally have a loud and deep bark.
+Herding dogs, like Corgis, naturally have a loud and deep bark.
 They need this trait to draw the attention of the sheep, cattle and whatever livestock.

 Because Corgis are small herding dogs, the loud, deep bark is even more crucial!